DZuz14/react-hooks-image-slider/README.md

 <p>Working version <a href="https://react-slider.herokuapp.com/" target="_blank">here</a></p>

 <h2>Cool News</h2>
-Will hopefully be trying to turn this into an npm module shortly, so you don't have to code it out yourself.
+Will hopefully be trying to turn this into an npm module shortly, so you don't have to code it out yourself.<br>

 Installation<br>
 1.) <code>npm install</code> <br>